ParrishLab/ysa-gui/docs/userguide/configuration.rst

 Chs

-- Size: 143  (Number of channels with exported data)
+- Size: n  (where n is the number of channels available in the exported data)
 - Type: H5T_COMPOUND  ['Row' 'Col'] (List of the [Row Col] locations of the stored channels)